-In Unit 1, students study the complexity and limitations of the criminal justice system in achieving justice.
+Students study the complexity and limitations of the criminal justice system in achieving justice.
 Through the use of a range of contemporary examples, students investigate criminal law, processes and institutions and the tension between community interests and individual rights and freedoms.
 Electives include:

-- The Criminal legal and political system

-- Sentencing, incarceration, prisons and detention

-- Justice and vulnerable people
+The Criminal legal and political system Sentencing, incarceration, prisons and detention Justice and vulnerable people Criminology

-- Criminology